pcalcado/java-api-wrapper/README.md

 You can use gradle tasks to compile and run these examples with one command.
-If you don't want to use gradle there is also a precompiled jar with all dependencies available for download ([jar-all][]).
+If you don't want to use gradle there is also a precompiled jar with all dependencies available ([jar-all][]).

-First create a wrapper, remember to substitute all credentials with real ones ([register an app][register-app] if you need client_id/secret):
+First create a wrapper and remember to substitute all credentials with real ones ([register an app][register-app] if you need client_id/secret):

     # with gradle